 - In-store price matches from other Target stores are excluded.
 For example, Target Express stores.

 - Alaska and Hawaii Target stores are excluded from price matching online competitors.

 - Target reserves the right to limit price quantities of price matches per identical item per guest for local and/or online competitor matches.

 There are scenarios where Target won’t price match items from a competitor.
 They include more obvious ones like closeout sales, clearance items and liquidation sales, but also:

-- Damaged or used items, open package, refurbished, pre-owned, or rent/lease to own items, storewide or category promotions, offers advertised as % or $ off, non-branded items, or prices that only display on a website after guests log in.
+- Damaged or used items, open-box or open packages, refurbished, pre-owned, or rent/lease to own items, storewide or category promotions, offers advertised as % or $ off, non-branded items, or prices that only display on a website after guests log in.

-- Price mistakes, doorbuster deals, Prime exclusive deals, deals using coupon codes, rebates, credit card offers, gift card deals, financing and service offers,.
+- Price mistakes, doorbuster deals, Amazon Prime exclusive deals, deals using coupon codes, rebates, credit card offers, gift card deals, financing and service offers.

 - Contract mobile phone devices and the associated plans, optical, product services (warranties, assembly, etc.), clinic and pharmacy purchases and offers, or game reservations.

 - Third-party sellers on marketplaces like Amazon and Walmart.